marz1877/LRCv2/README.md

 - custom text usecase guitar/bass/drums tabs or Music notation.
 - Custom Images Along with with Lyrics.

-This would need a .7z zip with all the custom data
+This would need a .7z with all the custom data

 Format
 ```